Skip to content

 Local authority triage S42 enquiries

-The local authority receiving the referral will triage the referral and decide if the grounds set out in section 42 of the Care Act are met.
+The local authority receiving the referral will carry out triage and decide if the grounds set out in section 42 of the Care Act are met.
 These are that the person:

 • is experiencing, or at risk of experiencing, abuse or neglect, and